 The Sleep School App helps you practice The Sleep School sleep tools & techniques until you have mastered them for life.
-The app delivers The Sleep School approach across its 5 core areas in a highly interactive audio-visual format ($3.99)
+The app delivers The Sleep School approach across its 5 core areas in a highly interactive audio-visual format (visit the site for cost information)

 Mindfulness Daily This app supports quick, effective guided practices to reduce stress/anxiety, improve performance and enhance sleep ($1.99 plus in app purchases of audio)

 What’s Up?
 Uses techniques from ACT and CBT, including mindfulness.

 ACT Companion – the Happiness Trap app: (most highly recommended) The new edition of ACT Companion features loads of new content – guided mindfulness, written and experiential exercises – from none other than Russ Harris, author of the best-selling book The Happiness Trap.
 Simple defusion and acceptance techniques, easy values-clarification and goal-setting tools, powerful ‘observing self’ and self-compassion exercises – you’ll find it all here.
 In total, the app features over three-dozen exercises and tools, including two-and-a-half hours of guided mindfulness audio tracks, many of them featuring Russ’s voice.